amontalenti/home/.local/share/gnome-shell/extensions/appkeys-frozen-v19@amontalenti.com/README.md

 # AppKeys v19 frozen extension

+---

+**Nov 2021 note:** should determine whether to keep this vendorized plugin or not.

+---

 Versions v20 and above of this extension are incompatible with gnome-shell version 3.28, which is the version used in Ubuntu 18.04.